 Rehabilitation psychology is one of the most successful and appreciated aspects of care provided for hand and upper extremity patients, especially those with severe injuries.

 Rehabilitation psychologists serve as expert and compassionate coaches, counselors and consultants as patients learn to overcome fears and anxieties often associated with their injuries.
-As a result, more than four of five Medical College of Wisconsin patients return to work, compared to one or two of five patients nationally.

 Building Confidence for Returning to Life and Work